MetaDriveScape/Awesome-Generation-Model/Control.md

 ### ReVideo: Remake a Video with Motion and Content Control
 - `Keypoints:` SVD-based Video Editing
-- `Objective:` accurately edit content and motion in specific areas of a video through a single control module
+- `Key Takeaways:` accurately edit content and motion in specific areas of a video through a single control module
 -   <details>
     <summary>Details</summary>